|

 done at specific times see General

-not necessary, and in most places there is no
+is usually not necessary, and in most places there

-legal requirement to make use of a funeral home.
+is no legal requirement to make use of a funeral

 Post-death